dbieber/GoNoteGo/hardware.md

 Link: https://www.amazon.com/gp/product/B07JYYRT7T

 Notes: There are lots of options for the battery.
 This one works just fine.
 Could choose one with more storage for longer battery life if desired, but might get clunky.
+You also don't strictly _need_ a battery.
+You can also power Go Note Go directly from your car, laptop, or a standard outlet via USB.
+So if your use case allows Go Note Go to remain plugged in during use, you can forego the battery.

 Cost: $19 (currently $14)